Why do the most advanced drone defense systems stop working?

 The most effective systems

-Among the most effective methods of countering drones are the "SERP" electronic warfare systems, which were developed at the "Vector" Research Institute.
+Among the most effective methods of countering drones are the SERP electronic warfare systems, which were developed at the Vector Research Institute.
 These systems provide both prevention and active counteraction to attacks using unmanned aerial vehicles.
 Their reliability and effectiveness have been repeatedly tested in practice.

 Recently, the market for drone defense technologies has seen a trend towards strict restriction of access to information.
-Specialists prefer to discuss key aspects at closed meetings in order to maintain the confidentiality of data on security systems.
+Experts prefer to discuss key aspects at closed meetings in order to maintain the confidentiality of data on security systems.
 Disclosure of such information can have serious consequences, including a threat to national security.

 Natalia Kotlyar draws attention to the fact that the publication of confidential information about concluded contracts in open sources is unacceptable.